janbodnar/Java-Skolenie/basics.md

 definition has a body that starts with a left curly brace `{` and ends with a
 right curly brace `}`.
 Only one class can be declared public in a source file.

 Also note the name of the class.
 Its name must match the file name.
+The source
-The source file is called Simple.java and the class Simple.
-It is a convention that the names of classes start with an uppercase letter.
+file is called `Simple.java` and the class `Simple`.
+It is a convention that the
+names of classes start with an uppercase letter.

 ```java
 public static void main(String[] args) {